-- 1) Chief Constable (1) retired on the 30th June 2019. - 2) Chief Constable (2) was appointed and took office on the 1st July 2019 with an annualised salary of £146,256. - 3) Deputy Chief Constable (1) left office on the 30th June 2019 to take up the Chief Constable position. - Deputy Chief Constable (2) was temporary promoted from Assistant Chief Constable to temporary DCC from 1st July 2019 to 30th November 2019 including one month handover to the newly appointed Deputy Chief Constable (3) on 1st November 2019. - 5) Deputy Chief Constable (3) was appointed and took office on the 1st November 2019 with an annualised salary of £120,633. - 6) Assistant Chief Constable (1) left office on the 6th May and returned to their substantive post of Chief Superintendent. - 7) Assistant Chief Constable (2) was appointed and took office on the 29th April 2019 with an annualised salary of £100,509. - Assistant Chief Constable (3) was temporary promoted from Chief Superintendent on 1st July to 31st December 2019 to cover the temporary promotion of the ACC to DCC in receipt of an annualised Post Related Pay Allowance of £13,182. - Assistant Chief Constable (4) was temporary promoted from Chief Superintendent on 31st July to 30th November 2019 with an annualised salary of £109,662.
+1) Chief Constable (1) retired on the 30th June 2019.

+2) Chief Constable (2) was appointed and took office on the 1st July 2019 with an annualised salary of £146,256.

+3) Deputy Chief Constable (1) left office on the 30th June 2019 to take up the Chief Constable position.

+4) Deputy Chief Constable (2) was temporary promoted from Assistant Chief Constable to temporary DCC from 1st July 2019 to 30th November 2019 including one month handover to the newly appointed Deputy Chief Constable (3) on 1st November 2019.

+5) Deputy Chief Constable (3) was appointed and took office on the 1st November 2019 with an annualised salary of £120,633.

+6) Assistant Chief Constable (1) left office on the 6th May and returned to their substantive post of Chief Superintendent.

+7) Assistant Chief Constable (2) was appointed and took office on the 29th April 2019 with an annualised salary of £100,509.

+8) Assistant Chief Constable (3) was temporary promoted from Chief Superintendent on 1st July to 31st December 2019 to cover the temporary promotion of the ACC to DCC in receipt of an annualised Post Related Pay Allowance of £13,182.

-- Assistant Chief Constable (5) was temporary promoted from Chief Superintendent to Temporary ACC (All Wales Collaboration Team) on 1st April to 31st December 2019 in receipt of an annualised Post Related Pay Allowance of £13,182. - 11) Assistant Chief Constable (6) temporary DCC returns to his substantive ACC post on 1st December 2019. - 12) The employers pension contribution in respect of Police Officers were paid at a rate of 31%.
+- 9) Assistant Chief Constable (4) was temporary promoted from Chief Superintendent on 31st July to 30th November 2019 with an annualised salary of £109,662. - 10) Assistant Chief Constable (5) was temporary promoted from Chief Superintendent to Temporary ACC (All Wales Collaboration Team) on 1st April to 31st December 2019 in receipt of an annualised Post Related Pay Allowance of £13,182. - 11) Assistant Chief Constable (6) was temporary promoted to DCC and returned to his substantive ACC post on 1st December 2019. - 12) The employers pension contribution in respect of Police Officers were paid at a rate of 31%.
 All other Senior Employees were paid at a rate of 17.8%. - 13) Salaries disclosed above are actual amounts paid during the year and exclude salary sacrifice deductions. - 14) Other payments include: Car Allowance £4,839 per annum and any Rent/Housing entitlement as per Police Regulations.